xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 > Note:
 >
 > * The default **JIRA native submission form** might include the **Summary**, **Screenshots**, **Logs**, **Reports**, and **Description** of the test case.
 You can configure the default submission form from the **Submit Options** section in the Jira integration settings.
-> * To quickly navigate to a linked JIRA issue, click the hyperlink embbeded in the ticket's ID.
+> * To quickly navigate to a linked JIRA issue, click the hyperlink embedded in the ticket's ID.
 >
 > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/tutorials/katalon_studio_integration_with_jira_overview/Linked-JIRA-issues1.png" width=70% alt="Jira Issues Hyperlink">